Ioan Sârca: Escape and new murders

 Around this time, utilizing the fact that the country was under Soviet occupation, Sârca enlisted the help of a fellow detainee to make a fake birth certificate, claiming that he was a Soviet citizen named Gheorghe Andreescu, born in 1917 in Boianu Mare, and demanded that he be repatriated.
 Unaware of his criminal past, the Soviet authorities allowed him to leave, with Sârca moving to Transylvania.

 There, he committed a new murder in Brașov, luring 18-year-old Vasile Sorim to the peak of the Tâmpa Mountain with the promise of a job.
 There, he knocked Sorim to the ground, undressed and then proceeded to rape him, strangling him during intercourse after some time.
 He then wrapped a wire around his neck and hanged him from a nearby tree.
 He repeated this act with one other victim, about whom no public information is available.

 By September 1945, Sârca moved to Oradea, settling in an abandoned house in Rhedaly Park.
-Left without any idenficition, he befriended a young soldier by the name of Vasile Pârvu, who, in exchange for hearty meals at the "Pisica Albastra" restaurant bought on Sârca's expenses, provided him with the proper papers under the name "Ioan Rosanu".
+Left without any identification, he befriended a young soldier by the name of Vasile Pârvu, who, in exchange for hearty meals at the "Pisica Albastra" restaurant bought at Sârca's expenses, provided him with the proper papers under the name "Ioan Rosanu".
 Like his previous victims, Sârca attempted to lure Pârvu out of town, but refrained from doing so when the latter turned down his offer.

 Over the next few months, Sârca would pick up victims in front of the train station, the hospital or the flea market, luring them to the Apateului forest or cornfields with promises of jobs.
 Once at the desired destination, he would tie them up, undress them, rape and strangle them, covering the bodies with branches and leaves.
 Once he was finished, he would gather their clothes and sell them at the flea market.